Des Deroche at Happy Hour, 2016.

 people get good at what they do,

-I’d been grilling Des about
+for example, and I’d been grilling Des about

 it.
 How does he get good as an railroad official and